charlescao460/iSkipper-Software/README.md

 6. Open serial monitor at baudrate `115200`.
 If you see the output like this `Initialization Complete.
 Waiting for COM command...`, then congratulations!
 You have done the hardware/firmware part.

 ### Last, Complie the software ###

+If you're not interesting in development of this software, you can **skip** following build process and use our binary [release](https://github.com/charlescao460/iSkipper-Software/releases).

 **Requirements**

 * Java Development Kit (JDK) **11**